Note: this section is updated for WriteLog 12.x

 If using an NA interface or a W9XT interface, follow their instructions for recording messages for your DVK.

-If using the Windows Sound Card for your DVK, then record Wave Files for messages and preferably locate them in the WriteLog\WaveFiles sub-directory.
+If using the Windows Sound Card for your DVK, then record Wave Files for messages and locate them in the WriteLog\WaveFiles sub-directory, or the directory where you have determined to store them.

 There is only really one rule that you MUST follow: your recording file must be named in the following format in order to work correctly with the function keys: